microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 > Note: Desire to establish AutoGen.Net alignment with SemanticKernel not limit to existing AutoGen definitions.

 ### Agent Modalities:
-- **SemanticKernel - IChatCompletionService**: An agent based soley on the *SemanticKernel* IChatCompletionService.
+- **SemanticKernel - IChatCompletionService**: An agent based solely on the *SemanticKernel* IChatCompletionService.
 - **SemanticKernel - ITextGenerationService**: Not needed / Out of scope.
 - **OpenAI Assistant API**: Remote storage managed by Assistant API (OpenAI & Azure OpenAI).
 - **AutoGen.Net**: Further specialization of the _Agent Architecture_